franchesoni/research_reports/reports/on_features/losses.md

 Some of them involve some random sampling when others don't.
 A formulation I find general is to predict the residual for position and for color and maybe a couple of other vectors too.

 Therefore the losses involve images and masks and we should overfit one mask per image (or more) before increasing the number of examples.

+# Our loss

+Similarly to clustering bandwidh loss but using color and free values. w=We predict: (offst row, offset col, offset r, of g , of b, a, b, c)